colindavison/colindavison.github.io/content/working_papers/measuring/index.md

 publication: ""
 publication_short: ""

-abstract: This paper uses the text of patents and machine learning techniques to classify patent claims as product or process innovations for U.S. publicly traded manufacturing firms.
-I document that the aggregate process share of innovation was on a large and secular decline from 1980-2015, falling from 26% in 1980 to 12% in 2015.
+abstract: This paper uses machine learning techniques to classify patent claims as product or process innovations.
+I document that the overall process share of innovation was on a secular decline from 1980-2015.
 I find that the process share is low at the beginning of a firm’s product life cycle, peaks in the middle before plateauing at an intermediate level at the end of the life cycle.
-The code and data underlying the process classification are publicly available to encourage future research in this area.
+Firm size is positively associated with the process share of innovation.

 # Summary.
 An optional shortened abstract.
 summary: